ImMyst/koob/README.md

 # Koob
-> Koob is a simple Adonis/Inertia project to experience these technologies.
+> Koob is a simple Adonis/Inertia book collection app to experience these technologies.